-The changes to the Independent Driving section of the test took effect from Monday 4th December 2017
+The latest changes to the Independent Driving section of the test took effect from Monday 4th December 2017

 Independent Driving' is now an integral part of the driving test